MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Object Oriented Programming Principles Programming 1 EdStem Lesson.md

 ## Controller

-The responsibility for deciding how to fulfill information requests (including literal requests for data, changes of state in the system, etc.) should be mediated by controller classes.
+The responsibility for deciding how to fulfill information requests (including literal requests for [[data]], changes of state in the system, etc.) should be mediated by controller classes.

 For example, the UI shouldn't talk directly to the back-end logic, it should talk to a controller, and the controller should decide how to engage the other components of the program (possibly via other controllers, though this can get a bit silly).